Maya (treasurer): Tomb and burial

 The first full season's work on Maya's burial in early 1987 indicated that his tomb is "a slightly smaller and abbreviated version of Horemheb's Saqqara tomb.
 An open courtyard has a collanade on its west side and doors leading to three vaulted ceilings.
 An inner courtyard has been found to contain reliefs of very fine quality and a statue of Maya and his wife."
 The underground burial chambers were paved with limestone and decorated with reliefs showing Maya and his wife in front of gods.

+Maya and Meryt's tomb was excavated between 1986 and 1991 and lies parallel to Horemheb and Tia's Saqqara tombs.
+It is almost 44 metres long and 16.5 metres wide and features "a pylon, outer courtyard, statue chamber flanked by two storerooms, inner courtyard, and three offering chapels in the west wide."
+Maya's tomb was unfinished: the outer courtyard featured columns along the west side only, a mud floor instead of proper pavement, and no reliefs while its pylon was built in mudbrick only, and not revetted in limestone like Horemheb's tomb.
+Maya's tomb-shaft opens in the inner courtyard and is about 10 metres deep.
+From one of the six chambers at that level, a second shaft and stairway give access to a lower complex, situated at a depth of almost 22 metres which comprises three chambers featuring reliefs depicting Maya and Meryt adoring the gods of the hereafter.
+Both their figures and texts were painted yellow, with some details in blue and black.
+While tomb robbers had looted most of the valuables, numerous remaining fragments of coffins, furniture, jewellery, etc. gives an impression of the wealth of Maya's burial.

+Statues of Maya and Meryt

-The statues of Maya and his wife Merit have been put on display in the National Museum of Antiquities in Leiden, Netherlands since 1823.
+The three statues of Maya and his wife Merit have been put on display in the National Museum of Antiquities in Leiden, Netherlands since 1823.
 Recently, the pair has been lent to The Archeological Civic Museum (MCA) of Bologna from 17 October 2015 to 17 July 2016.